kooscode/perspective-warp/README.md

 Basic Homography transformation to project ground back to camera plane.

-This also uses optical tracking on a few points to start and estimate speed.
+This also uses optical tracking on a few points to be used for vehicle speed estimation.

 Dependencies:
 ----------------